andrewgormley/bakedco/site/content/work/timberland-all-for-nature-nature-for-all.md

       The creative concept was driven by a window into nature.
 A metaphor that nature is for everyone, accessible to all.
 We conveyed this using three components that tell the city to nature story.

-      1. Using a green screen backdrop

-      With a contrasting environment to constantly reinforce the city to nature and nature is everywhere messages - uniquely and symbolically.
+      Firstly, by using a green screen backdrop we were able to bring in a contrasting environment to constantly reinforce the city to nature and nature is everywhere messages - uniquely and symbolically.

-      2. Shot-matched split screens

-      We showed two contrasting environments by displaying the same action or movement happening in the nature and city setting.
+      Secondly, by using shot-matched split screens we showed two contrasting environments by displaying the same action or movement happening in the nature and city setting.

-      3. Shooting authenticators in nature and the city.

-      Following their interactions with each other and with nature.
+      Finally, by shooting authenticators in nature and the city - following their interactions with each other and with nature.
 This kept the content real and relatable for the consumer.
 carousel:
   - image: img/timberland-afnnaf-day-3-15-12-213733-v2.jpg
   - image: img/_18a4950.jpg